outbe/outbe-contracts/README.md

 ## How to build

-To build the Wasm binary containing smart contracts simply run:
+To build the Wasm binary containing smart contracts, run:

 ```shell
 cargo wasm